jgrodziski/keycloak-clojure/doc/docs/concepts.md

 * **Scope**: These are the granular permissions the Client wants, such as access to data or to perform actions.
 * **Consent**: The Authorization Server takes the Scopes the Client is requesting, and verifies with the Resource Owner whether or not they want to give the Client permission.
 * **Client ID**: This ID is used to identify the Client with the Authorization Server.
 When you ask for an access token, you'll give the `client-id` on behalf of which you ask permissions.
 Say you have api client, you can create a specific client in Keycloak for that particular use case.
 * **Client Secret**: This is a secret password that only the Client and Authorization Server know.
 This allows them to securely share information privately behind the scenes.
 This is typically for your backend that you materialize as a client.
-Keycloak expects your backend to be able to holds some confidentiality, therefore holding a secret to prove its identity with Keycloak.
+Keycloak expects your backend to be able to hold some confidentiality, therefore holding a secret to prove its identity with Keycloak.
 * **Authorization Code**: A short-lived temporary code the Client gives the Authorization Server in exchange for an Access Token used during authorization code grant.

 The following schema represents the related OAuth and OIDC concepts: